Deuter Kid Comfort Pro Review

 Ease of Use

-The Deuter Pro is relatively easy to use compared to the competition despite its lower score as none of the options are easy to use.
+The Deuter Pro is relatively easy to use compared to the competition despite its lower score, as none of the options are easy to use.

 The shoulder straps and load lifters are easy to use and can be adjusted on the fly.
 The waistband is also easy to adjust with forward-pull straps and micro-adjustments that change how well the Vari-flex system works.

-Torso adjustment takes both hands (one to lift release lever and another to pull loop) and could be difficult if you have large hands as they need to fit behind the mesh where that isn't a lot of room.
+Torso adjustment takes both hands (one to lift the release lever and another to pull loop) and could be difficult if you have large hands as they need to fit behind the mesh, where that isn't a lot of room.
 It is best to make adjustments before putting the pack on.
 The strap loop, lever, and adjustment settings are red, a contrast color against the blue backpack, which helps make them more visible.

-The child seat moves up and down and can be done with your child in the seat with relative ease. the lift lever is under the face pad and moves smoothly.
-The child harness is also easy to move and the clips work well.
+The child seat moves up and down and can be done with your child in the seat with relative ease.
+The lift lever is under the face pad and moves smoothly.
+The child harness is also easy to move, and the clips work well.

 The Pro has a single carry handle (above left) on the back of the pack in front of the face pad.
 The leg brace (above left) is somewhat stiff to push out and in but is stable in position to prevent the pack from collapsing or tilting.